Who we are

 WLDC routinely redact the following details before making forms and documents available online:

-- Personal contact details for the applicant - e.g. telephone numbers, email addresses
+- Personal contact details - e.g. telephone numbers, email addresses.

 - Special Category Data - e.g. supporting statements that include information about health conditions or ethnic origin